Quick answer

 Interaction Between POAT and Inheritance Tax

-POAT and Inheritance Tax are closely related, as both target avoidance schemes in inheritance tax planning.
+POAT and Inheritance Tax are closely related, as both target reduction schemes in inheritance tax planning.
 When an individual gives away assets, they might be subject to POAT if they continue to benefit from those assets.
 Meanwhile, Inheritance Tax applies to the estate of the deceased, including gifts made within a certain period before death.

 Planning for Both Tax Types